Barrett v. Rosenthal: Factual background

 The case concerns an e-mail sent by Tim Bolen, a publicist for alternative medicine practitioners.
-While working for Hulda Clark, Bolen distributed a missive online that attacked Stephen Barrett and Terry Polevoy, medical doctors who publicly criticize what they consider quackery.
+While working for Hulda Clark, Bolen distributed a missive online message that attacked Stephen Barrett and Terry Polevoy, medical doctors who publicly criticize what they consider quackery.
 Among other things, Bolen's letter accused Polevoy of stalking a Canadian radio reporter and preventing her from airing a show about alternative medicine.

 One of the people who came across Bolen's letter was Ilena Rosenthal, who runs an Internet-based support group for women who have medical problems, which they believe to be caused by breast implants.
 Rosenthal reposted Bolen's letter on two alternative medicine newsgroups.
 Barrett contacted her, claiming that the letter was libelous and threatening a lawsuit if she did not remove it.
 Rosenthal subsequently re-posted Bolen's letter, with a copy of Barrett's threat.

 Lower court proceedings

 Stephen Barrett, Terry Polevoy, and attorney Christopher Grell filed suit against Clark, Bolen, Rosenthal, and 100 John Doe defendants in November 2000 before Alameda County Superior Court Judge James A. Richman.
 The case was originally captioned Barrett v.
 Clark.
 The defendants were accused of libel and conspiracy to libel, for publishing or republishing allegedly defamatory statements on the internet.

 Rosenthal was represented by an attorney from the California Anti-SLAPP Project.
 Rosenthal moved to be stricken from the suit, citing Section 230 of the Communications Decency Act and California's Anti-SLAPP statute.
 It was uncontested that Rosenthal had published or republished the e-mail on the internet.

 The trial court granted her motion, effectively dropping all of the claims against Rosenthal.
-In an unusually long 27-page written opinion, Judge Richman dismissed the case (against Rosenthal only) under the California Special motion to strike (an anti-SLAPP statute), which is intended to stop lawsuits that are "brought primarily to chill the valid exercise of the constitutional rights of freedom of speech and petition for redress of grievances."
+In an unusually long 27-page written opinion, Judge Richman dismissed the case (against Rosenthal only) under the California Special motion to strike (an anti-SLAPP statute), which is intended to stop lawsuits that are "brought primarily to chill the valid exercise of the constitutional rights of freedom of speech and petition for redress of grievances".
 The court further ordered that all three plaintiffs pay Rosenthal's attorney's fees.

 The appellate court upheld the dismissal against Grell and Barrett.
 Still, it vacated the decision as against Polevoy.
 The court held that Section 230 did not protect Rosenthal for one statement she had reposted on two newsgroups regarding Polevoy's alleged "stalking" of a Canadian talk show host.
 The court ruled that Rosenthal, as a "distributor," could be held liable under Section 230 for content republished after receiving notice of a potentially defamatory statement, just as vendors of traditional media can be.

 Rosenthal petitioned the California Supreme Court to hear the case, and the court granted her petition for review in April 2004.